 my house.
 Is this just my imagination?

 A: It is not your imagination, and you are a good observer.
-The artillery fungus often grows better in the mulch on the cool, shady, moist side of the house (usually the north side of the house here in the Northeast) where growing conditions (cool and moist) are more suitable for the fungus.
+The artillery fungus often grows better in the mulch on the cool, shady, moist side of the house (usually the north side of the house here in northeastern U.S.A.), where growing conditions (cool and moist) are more suitable for the fungus.

 Q11: Are those spots alive?
 Will they hurt my house, like eat holes in